UWStout/VirtualFieldTripStudy/infoPages/02-LearningMaps.md

     description: The newest boiler in the plant
     image: 'BoilersIcon.png'

-  - name: 'Centrifugal<br>Chillers'
+  - name: 'Centrifugal Chillers'
     description: The essential equipment of the chilling plant
     image: 'CentrifugalChillersIcon.png'
   - name: 'Water Treatment'
     description: Preparation of the water used throughout the plant
     image: 'WaterTreatmentIcon.png'
-  - name: 'Chiller Power<br>& Pumps'
+  - name: 'Chiller Power & Pumps'
     description: The 'mez' (2nd floor) of the chilling plant
     image: 'PumpsIcon.png'
   - name: 'Cooling Towers'